At Changing Chances CIC®, we believe that the privacy of our clients and of visitors to our website is very

 important.
-This policy sets out the data we collect and outlines our obligations in relation to your data.
-It also outlines the types of personal information received and collected by Changing Chances and how this website processes, stores and protects user information.
+This policy sets out the areas where we collect data via our website and outlines the obligations of Changing Chances CIC® in relation to your data.
+It will also outline the types of personal information received and collected by Changing Chances CIC® and how this website processes, stores, and protects user information.

 Information that we collect from you

-We may collect data that you provide directly to us (for example by filling in forms or by sending us emails).
-This may include details from notes made during our sessions together.
-We may also automatically collect certain data from you as you use our website by using cookies and similar technologies (see below for further information on cookies).
+We may collect information such as your name, marketing preferences, and contact details.
+This may include data that you provide directly to us (for example by filling in forms or by sending us emails).
+It may also include details from notes made during our sessions together.
+We may also automatically collect certain data from you as you use our website by using cookies and similar technologies (see our cookies policy).

 We work with third parties such as business partners, sub-contractors, advertising networks, analytics

-We may collect the following data about you:
+2. We may collect the following data about you:

-Your name, address, email addresses and phone numbers
+- Your name, address, email addresses, and phone numbers

-Your marketing and communications preferences
+- Your marketing and communications preferences

-Any other information that you directly provide to us whether through our contact form over the phone, by email, application forms or otherwise
+- Any other information that you directly provide to us whether through our contact form, over the phone, by email, application forms, or otherwise

-How we may use your information
+3. How we may use your information

 We DO NOT sell personal information.
-Our mailing list addresses are not sold, rented, leased, traded, swapped or exchanged.
+Our mailing list addresses are not sold, rented, leased, traded, swapped, or exchanged.

 Depending on how you engage with us, we may use your information:

-To deliver agreed products and services to you.
+- To deliver agreed products and services to you.

-To facilitate your use of our website and the services available through it.
+- To facilitate your use of our website and the services available through it.

-For internal accounting and regulatory purposes.
+- For internal accounting and regulatory purposes.

-For statistical analysis to assess our business performance and to improve our products and services.
+- For statistical analysis to assess our business performance and to improve our products and services.

 - To keep you informed of our products and services you might be interested in.

-Process orders and financial transactions with you
+- Process orders with you

-Keep records of orders placed and communications in relation to orders.
+- Keep records of orders placed and communications in relation to orders.

-Comply with our legal obligations.
+- Comply with our legal obligations.

 Our legal bases for processing your personal information are:

-Consent you have given.
+- Explicit consent you have given.

 - The performance or delivery of a contract with you, or steps to enter into a contract with you.

-Our legitimate business interests.
+- Our legitimate business interests

 Under Privacy and Electronic Communications Regulations, we may only send you email or text marketing

-you made a purchase or asked for information from us about our goods or services or
+- You made a purchase or asked for information from us about our goods or services or

-you agreed to receive marketing communications and, in each case, you have not opted out of
+- You agreed to receive marketing communications and, in each case, you have not opted out of

 Under the regulations, if you are a limited company, we may send you marketing emails without your

 If you opt out of receiving marketing communications this opt-out does not apply to personal data provided as a result of other transactions, such as purchases.

-Disclosure of your information
+6. Disclosure of your information

 We may have to share your information with selected third parties including:

-Service providers of IT and system administration services.
+- Service providers of IT and system administration services.

-Analytics and search engine providers that assist us in the improvement and optimization of our site.
+- Analytics and search engine providers that assist us in the improvement and optimization of our site.

 We may disclose your information to third parties:

-In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business assets.
+- In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business assets.

 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.

-Looking after your data
+7. Looking after your data

+We have put in place security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered, or disclosed.
 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-How long do we keep your data for?
+8. How long do we keep your data for?

-In some circumstances we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances, we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

-If legally required or if it is necessary to meet regulatory requirements, resolve disputes, prevent fraud and abuse or enforce our terms and conditions, we may also retain some of your information for a limited period of time, even after we have closed your account or it is no longer needed to provide our services to you.
+If legally required or if it is necessary to meet regulatory requirements, resolve disputes, prevent fraud and abuse, or enforce our terms and conditions, we may also retain some of your information for a limited period of time, even after we have closed your account or it is no longer needed to provide our services to you.

 If you wish to exercise any of the rights set out above, please email us at firstname.lastname@example.org.
-You will not have to pay a fee to access your personal data (or to exercise any of the other rights) unless your request is clearly unfounded, repetitive or excessive.
-In these circumstances we may refuse to comply with your request or charge a reasonable fee.
+You will not have to pay a fee to access your personal data (or to exercise any of the other rights) unless your request is clearly unfounded, repetitive, or excessive.
+In these circumstances, we may refuse to comply with your request or charge a reasonable fee.

+We may request specific information from you to help us confirm your identity and ensure your right to access your personal data.
+This ensures that data is only disclosed to people who have a right to receive it.
 We try to respond to all legitimate requests within one month.
 It may take us longer than a month if your request is complex.
 In this case, we will notify you.

-Making a complaint
+10. Making a complaint